robinagandhi/swa/pages/syllabus.md

 * Problem Frames: Analyzing and Structuring Software Development Problems, By Michael Jackson, Addison-Wesley (A seminal work in Requirements Engineering)

-* [Exploiting Software: How to Break Code](https://www.amazon.com/Exploiting-Software-How-Break-Code/dp/0201786958), By Greg Hoglund, Gary McGraw.
-(Not available as a e-book but it has a good collection of attack strategies for software components.
-I have a copy, which I can lend to interested students)

 ## Additional Resources

 * [Secure Programming for Linux and Unix HOWTO](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/index.html), David Wheeler